robertmotr/pixelify/README.md

 - add zoom/pan tool
 - profile texture/shared memory for filter and use whichever one is faster
 - add flip option
+- dynamically determine an optimized grid size based on GPU + image

 # in progress:
 - speed up kernel by using cached constant memory for both the filter_dimension and filter_data